Updated: Apr 3

-Now, I'm not a handpan maker so this isn't a technical article.
-But over the past 10+ years, I've had the chance to play hundreds of different handpans and I've learned a thing or two about what makes handpans special.
-Ok, let's start with the obvious:
+I am not a handpan maker so this is not meant to be a technical article.
+But since 2006, I have had the chance to play hundreds of different handpans and I have learned a thing or two about what makes handpans special.
+Here we go.

-It is one thing to tune a handpan perfectly...
-Yet it is another to tune it artfully.
-Just like piano tuners, handpan tuners must master the art of blending.
+Now, it is one thing to tune a handpan "perfectly" yet it it another to tune it "artfully".
+Not unlike piano tuners, handpan tuners must master the "art of blending".
+In order to achieve the best handpan sound, a maker may need to leave certain harmonics a bit flat and others a bit sharp.
+These are seemingly imperfections but they make all the difference between a good handpan and a great one!
 If you are interested in learning more, listen to episode 5 of The Handpan Podcast about this topic.

 Absence of Unwanted Cross-Talk

-The best handpans also feature excellent note isolation, or the absence of cross-talk between the notes.
+The best handpans feature excellent note isolation, or the absence of cross-talk between the notes.
 In other words, you should be able to play one note on a handpan without it activating other nearby notes.
-The "dead space" between notes (called interstitial) is needed to get a clean sound out of each note as it is played.
+The "dead space" between notes is called the interstitial.
+It is needed to get a clear sound out of each note, as it is played.
 This is particularly important if two nearby note are only a half-step from each other.
-If there is cross-talk there, it will sound dissonant.
+If there is cross-talk, it will sound dissonant.

-Generally speaking, the more notes a handpan has, the more interferences between the notes there will be.
-It is a matter of physics.
-That's why some of the best handpan makers have decided to only build handpans with more than 8 or 9 notes on the top shell of the instrument (such as Pantheon Steel, CFoulke or Symphonic Steel).
+Generally speaking, the more notes on a handpan the more interferences between those notes.
+That is why some of the best makers build handpans with no more than 8 or 9 notes on the top shell of the instrument (such as Pantheon Steel, CFoulke or Symphonic Steel).
 And while this may seem like a limitation at first, their decision is aligned with the original intent of the Hang.
-The result: less notes, better sound.
+The result: fewer notes but better sound!